fdegir/fdegir.github.io/about.md

 ---

 I am a technologist with a track record of over 15 years in infrastructure, CI/CD, DevOps, and platforms.
+I have a big passion for developer productivity and experience and I contributed to may efforts both in corporate settings as well as in open source communities.

 In the past, I worked as the Executive Director of [the Continuous Delivery Foundation](https://cd.foundation/) at [the Linux Foundation](https://www.linuxfoundation.org/).

-Before the Continuous Delivery Foundation, I worked as a Principal Developer at Ericsson and I was involved in several large scale CI/CD initiatives within Ericsson and across open source.
+Before the Continuous Delivery Foundation, I worked as a Principal Developer at [Ericsson](https://www.ericsson.com/en) and I was involved in several large scale CI/CD initiatives within Ericsson and across open source.

 I actively contribute to various open source projects as member of committees, team lead, and maintainer.
-I served as a committer-at-large member in [OPNFV](https://www.opnfv.org) Technical Steering Committee (TSC), as a member of [Nordix](https://www.nordix.org/) [Technical Committee (TC)](https://wiki.nordix.org/display/TC/Technical+Committee) and end user representative member in the CDF [Technical Oversight Committee (TOC)](https://cd.foundation/about/toc/).
+I served as a committer-at-large member in [OPNFV](https://www.opnfv.org) Technical Steering Committee (TSC), end user representative member in the CDF [Technical Oversight Committee (TOC)](https://cd.foundation/about/toc/), and as a member of [Nordix](https://www.nordix.org/) [Technical Committee (TC)](https://wiki.nordix.org/display/TC/Technical+Committee).

 The initiatives I take part in aim to establish CI/CD principles and practices in the industry and across open source while improving developer experience and productivity.